 Complete the bike impound request form if you would like to request an impound.

 All impounded bikes are held for 90 days before being relinquished to Surplus Property.

-Prepare for your ride and earn $10 Ram Cash: Take the CSU Moves training to learn about your local transportation options and key strategies for navigating campus safely and efficiently!
+Prepare for your ride: Take the CSU Moves training to learn about your local transportation options and key strategies for navigating campus safely and efficiently!